The Guibord Center Advisory Council

 Together with his wife, Nayaswami Dharmadevi, Narayan serves as a Spiritual Director of Ananda Los Angeles.
 This community is one of nine worldwide dedicated to the teachings of the great yogi-saint, Paramhansa Yogananda.
 As a NYC businessman, Narayan discovered Yogananda’s autobiography, which inspired him to learn kriya yoga and explore spiritual community.
 An ordained minister, Narayan has also served at Ananda as a meditation teacher, yoga instructor, and publishing manager.
 He also co-founded Ananda Virtual Community–an interactive, online community with classes on yoga, meditation, and spiritual living.

 Swami promotes this message of harmony through spiritual ministry, social service and interfaith dialogue.
 After completing monastic training, he served for 20 years at the Saradapitha education and technical training institute, Kolkata, imparting Vedantic spiritual values to high school and university students.
-As head of the Ramakrishna Mission at Sikra, West Bengal, Swami served underprivileged and homeless residents.
-In 1993, he joined the Vedanta Society of Southern California as minister.
-Swami represents the Society on the Inter-Religious Council of Southern California and Hindu-Catholic Dialogue of Los Angeles.
-He also travels widely, promoting the Vedantic way of life and encouraging the formation of new Vedanta centers.
+As head of the Ramakrishna Mission at Sikra, West Bengal, Swami served residents facing homelessness and need.
+In 1993, he became minister of the Vedanta Society of Southern California, where he served for 24 years.
+Swami joined the Vedanta Society of New York as spiritual leader in 2017.
+He is also one of three Hindu monastics in residence at Harvard Divinity School.

 Tahil Sharma is an interfaith activist who was born to a Hindu father and a Sikh mother.
 He is the North American Coordinator for the United Religions Initiative, the world’s largest grassroots interfaith network, and a Guibord Center Advisor.
 Tahil also serves with a range of other organizations promoting interfaith cooperation and pluralism.

-Suhag Shukla, Esq., is Managing Director, Legal Counsel and a co-founder of the Hindu American Foundation (HAF).
+Suhag Shukla, Esq., is Managing Director, Legal Counsel and a co-founder of the Hindu American Foundation (HAF) in Washington, DC.
 As Managing Director, Suhag builds strategic inter- and intra-faith relations.
-In her role as Legal Counsel, she provides analysis on key issues such as separation of church and state, equal protection, religious discrimination and immigration reform.
+In her Legal Counsel role, she provides analysis on key issues such as separation of church and state, equal protection, religious discrimination and immigration reform.

 Suhag also focuses on improving public portrayals of Hinduism, such as in school textbooks.
 A board member of the Nirvana Center, a Bhutanese resettlement center, and the YWCA of Minneapolis, she also serves on the Council on Foreign Relations’ Religious Advisory Committee and is involved with Chinmaya Mission.
 Suhag holds a BA in Religion and a JD from the University of Florida.